 Foot Problems and Remedies

 CORNS are the point of greatest pressure within the callus.
 They are not infectious but simply a focused collection of skin.
 They can be hard or soft in nature.
 They can be singular or multiple in presentation.
 Hard corns can occur anywhere but soft corns are usually to be found between the toes.
-Corns are surgically removed and advice on shoes and gait can help to prevent their reoccurence.
-Regular use of a urea containing cream, as above, avoidance of pressure on the area and advice on stance and gait can eliminate chronic corns but patience and perseverence with treatment - which can be self administered - are essential to prevent reoccurence.
-Corn removal plasters can be used but as they contain salicylic acid caution has to be employed in their use in order to prevent tissue breakldown and possible serious complications especially when the sufferer has diabetes
+Corns are surgically removed and advice on shoes and gait can help to prevent their reoccurrence.
+Regular use of a urea-containing cream, as above, avoidance of pressure on the area and advice on stance and gait can eliminate chronic corns but patience and perseverance with treatment - which can be self-administered - are essential to prevent recurrence.
+Corn removal plasters can be used but as they contain salicylic acid caution has to be employed in their use in order to prevent tissue breakdown and possible serious complications especially when the sufferer has diabetes

 FINALLY, IF IN DOUBT ABOUT ANY FOOT CARE ISSUE THEN PHONE ME OR ANY HPC REGISTERED CHIROPODIST AND DISCUSS THE PROBLEM.
 WE ARE HERE TO ENSURE YOUR FOOT COMFORT AND HEALTH.
 BECOMING A CUSTOMER COMES LATER!